duckietown/book-opmanual-duckiebot/src/setup/setup_laptop/index.md

     wsl --update
     ```

-5. Setup Ubuntu your user account by running `wsl` and follow the prompts.
+5. Setup Ubuntu your user account by running `wsl` and following the prompts.
+6. Reboot your Windows machine for the chances to take effect.

 ````